angelromarco04/MyNotes/CS/OS/data/1_Intro.md

 ---
 ## Booting and halting of the system #TODO

+### Hardware booting

 1. **Press the ON button.**
-	- Empty main memory
+	- Invalid information in main memory.

 2. **Uses a booting software (firmware).**
 	- Some predefined data is loaded to the CPU registers.
 	- In PCs it is also called BIOS (*Basic Input Output System*)
 		- Written and stored by the manufacturer.
 		- Not stored in Secondary Memory (difficult to change).
-		- Can be protected or encrypted.
+		- Can be protected or encrypted by the manufacturer.
 	- New version of BIOS called UEFI (*Unified Extensible Firmware Interface*)
 		- Provides graphical interface.
 		- Allows GPT partition tables.